JeroenVranken/bsc-project/logbook.md

 ### Wed 25 May
 * Network with binary values and sigmoid activation and binary crossentropy loss just generates a probability distribution, always the same output irregardless of input: (G - A -C - D)  all played at once and no end notes.
 * Same with using mean_squared_error as loss function (Same distribution even)

+### Thu 26 May
+* Meeting with stratis
+* Probability distribution is possibly because of programming error.
+* Created midterm presentation

+### Fri 27 May
+* Midterm presentation